jotaen/xit-sublime/README.md

 The pre-defined syntax highlighting should look meaningful in most available colour schemes.

-For [x]it! specific customisations, you can specify the following colour overrides:
+For [x]it! specific customisations or fixes, you can specify the following colour overrides:

 - `markup.other.title.xit` For the item group title
 - `markup.other.checkbox.open.xit` For an open checkbox: `[ ]`